Last updated on June 30th, 2022.

 The Make the Pie Crust

-Place the Graham cracker in the food processor and turn on until sand like crumbs had formed.
+Place the Graham cracker, sugar, and dry milk powder in the food processor and turn on until sand-like crumbs had formed.

-Add the melted butter and pulse to evenly distribute with the crumbs
+Add the melted butter and process to evenly distribute the butter.

-Evenly spread the crumbs in the pan and using the back of a spoon press into the pan and the sides.
+Divide the crumbs between the pans (about 3 Tablespoons for each pan) and using the back of a spoon press into the pan and the sides.
 Set aside.

 To Make the Brownie